Volvo 480

 It features an unusual four-seat, three-door hatchback body, somewhere between liftback and estate in form.
 The 480 was marketed as a coupé in Europe starting in 1986.
-The car was originally intended to be marketed in the United States as a 2+2 "sports wagon" in the fall 1987, although these plans were cancelled due to the continued weakness of the U.S. dollar during 1987.
+The car was originally intended to be marketed in the United States as a 2+2 "sports wagon" in the fall 1987, although these plans were cancelled in part due to the continued weakness of the U.S. dollar during 1987.

 Development

 Volvo took six years from the time the 480 was conceived, through its development, and finally brought to production readiness.
-The press launch was on October 15, 1985, but the 480 was first put on public show in March at the 1986 Geneva Motor Show, becoming available to buyers in May 1986.
+The press launch was on October 15, 1985, but the 480 was first put on public show in March at the 1986 Geneva Motor Show, becoming available to mainland European buyers in May 1986 and the UK and Ireland in June 1987.

-Volvo described the car as a four seater with "sporty styling" and the first front wheel driven Volvo.
+Volvo described the car as a four-seater with "sporty styling" and the first front wheel driven Volvo.
 The press described it as having a "sleek hatch body" in contrast to Volvo's traditional "boxcar look".
-The 480 was the first Volvo of its style since the P1800ES, and the last until the unveiling of the C30.
+While the 480's design is often referred to as a shooting brake by commentators, Volvo themselves did not use the term.
+The 480 was the first Volvo of its style since the 1800ES, and the last until the unveiling of the C30.
 All of these models featured a frameless glass hatch for cargo access.

 The 480 was produced in Born, Netherlands, at the factory that built DAF cars, including the DAF 66 based Volvo 66, and later, the Volvo 300 Series.
 The 480 was the forerunner of the Volvo 440 and 460 models, which were built on the same platform.